dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-30-react-styling.md

 - Styles can be nested as per our markup, like in our example. `ul` -> `li` -> `a`.
 - Pseudo-classes can also be nested, like in our example `:hover` is nested inside `a`.

 And here is the code for the `variable.scss` file we are importing.
-This file hold two variables that can be used by importing in any other SCSS file.
+This file holds two variables that can be used by importing in any other SCSS file.

 ```scss
 $primary-color: #b2d534;